NadeemAfana/nadeemafana.github.io/_posts/archived/2024-06-01-okta-competitors.md

 While Azure AD B2C is a great solution, it comes with limitations.
 For example, there is still a learning curve for the initial setup.
 Also, it is short on flexibility: It is not possible to use a custom email template or SMS for users communication.
 It does not seem possible to change the user name or enforce a certain format.

 Azure AD Advantages over Okta:
-- **Cost**: A lot cheaper than Okta.
-The cost per user is a lower as well.
+- **Cost**: The cost per user is a lower and a lot cheaper than Okta.
 - **Use**: There is some learning curve but still easier to use than Okta.

 <em>Azure AD B2C is a great solution if you don't mind compromising on flexibility.</em>